Five-Man Band: Formerly this, but gained two members in the TV show.

 Family-Unfriendly Death: We never actually see what injuries lead to her death, and considering one of the scenes contains a horrifying shadow shot of Sharptooth biting a chunk of flesh out of her back, it's probably better that we don't.

 What's more, there actually was film footage made depicting more of the the fight between her and sharptooth.
 Considering Don Bluth had this footage burned, it's safe to say that her death was decidedly non-PG.
+Going by the footage of the shadow, Sharptooth wasn't just biting chunks of flesh from her back, he was eating them!

 Two elderly Apatosaurus who helped Mama Longneck raise Littlefoot since he first hatched.
 When she dies, they take to raising him in the Great Valley.
 Believed to be the mother and father of Mama Longneck.
 They live in the Great Valley with their grandson.Appears in all thirteen films and the TV series.